yetanalytics/xapipe/README.md

       --conn-io-thread-count THREADS             Connection Manager I/O Thread Pool Size, default is number of processors --show-job                                 Show the job and exit
+      --list-jobs                                List jobs in persistent storage
+      --delete-job ID                            Delete the job specified and exit.
-      --list-jobs                                List jobs in persistent storage -f, --force-resume                             If resuming a job, clear any errors and force it to resume.
+  -f, --force-resume                             If resuming a job, clear any errors and force it to resume.
       --json JSON                                Take a job specification as a JSON string --json-file FILE                           Take a job specification from a JSON file